 7. Physical Contact

-Some dogs are calmest when near their humans.
+Some dogs are calmest when near their humans, mother nature's remedy.
 Because of this, even in the most stressful situations, they may wish to cuddle up next to you.
 When you’re working, sick, or need some alone time, this can be problematic.
 However, even a few minutes may help to reduce your dog’s anxiety.
 Ear scratches, tummy rubs, or whatever kind of contact your dog enjoys may also help to distract them from whatever has caused their distress.

 Aromatherapy is recommended to calm humans and create a serene environment.
 Dogs may benefit from this as well.
 Note that the oils and sprays that work on humans may not work on dogs – but some specific sprays and balms may create a calming feeling in canines.
 If your dog has a particular safe spot in your home, consider using these in the area during a thunderstorm or fireworks.
 It may also be beneficial for carriers or in the car on the way to a veterinarian appointment.
 Also, be sure to check how you react to these sprays and scents before using them in large quantities, as an allergic reaction is possible.